PRDeving/SGE/README.md

     canvasmanager, structures and doublebuffer modules added, added destructor on scenemanager.

     Changed the way to define modules, fixed the residual trash that it was lefting arround.

+- 23 Dec 2015:

+    Some changes in the core, now the Init function is optional.

+    Now the Init function return will be passed to the Main function as argument, so there's no more global vars